EDSA: Protests

-The avenue is also used in political campaigns by several politicians, particularly those who had been involved in the EDSA Revolution such as Joseph Estrada and Benigno Aquino III.
+The avenue is also used in political campaigns by several politicians, particularly those who had been involved in the EDSA People Power Revolution such as Joseph Estrada and Benigno Aquino III.

 In popular culture

 EDSA was also featured in the film The Bourne Legacy.
 Portions of the road from Magallanes Interchange to Taft Avenue were featured in a car chase wherein Aaron Cross, played by Jeremy Renner, jumps from the Taft Avenue footbridge to a plying bus.

-Due to its notorious traffic congestion, Programang EDSA, a weekday rush hour radio program airing on 90.7 Love Radio Manila in the early evening, is named after the avenue.
+Due to its notorious traffic congestion, Programang EDSA, a weekday rush hour radio program that aired on 90.7 Love Radio Manila in the early evening, is named after the avenue.

 Pablo of SB19 wrote and performed the song "EDSA" that describes the experience of driving along this avenue especially during rush hour.